Visitation (Christianity): Eastern Christianity

-In Syriac Christianity the feast of the Visitation is celebrated on the third Sunday in the Season of Announcements prior to Christmas.
+In Syriac Christianity the feast of the Visitation is celebrated on the third Sunday in the Season of Annunciation prior to Christmas.

 Commentary

 The visitation of Mary to Elizabeth in Luke 1:39—56 is seen by many as a rich source of commentary on the role of Mary in the Christian Church.
-Pointing to the veneration of the Mother of God in the Catholic church, German theologian Friedrich Justus Knecht (d.
-1921), writes that "In the Magnificat Mary said prophetically: 'From henceforth all generations shall call me blessed.'
-This prophecy has been fulfilled in the Catholic Church, for our holy Church honours our Lady by special feasts and special devotions.
-How would it be possible not to pay honour to her whom God raised to such a high dignity, and praised in such a manner by the mouths of Gabriel and Elizabeth!
-Our veneration of the holy Mother of God is well founded both on Holy Scripture and on reason."
+Pointing to the veneration of the Mother of God in the Catholic Church, German theologian Justus Knecht (1839–1921), writes that: